-Caister-on-Sea is a charming small town in Norfolk just 5 miles from Great Yarmouth on the 'Golden Mile'.
+Caister-on-Sea is a charming village in Norfolk just 3 miles from Great Yarmouth on the 'Golden Mile'.
 It is a popular seaside resort with its main attraction being the big sandy 'Georgian' beach.
-Caister's history goes back to Roman times and the ruins of a Roman fort and buildings, now open to the public, are now looked after by English Heritage.
+Caister's history goes back to Roman times and the ruins of a Roman fort and buildings, now open to the public.

 Caister Holiday Park, now owned by Haven, is one of the oldest in the UK.
 It opened in 1906 and accommodation was in tents but Chalets later replaced the tents after the First World War.
 It was a huge site on over ninety acres of land and situated right on the beach.
 Today, it is a modern, busy holiday centre with all types of accommodation and superb holiday leisure facilities.

 In the late eighteenth century some brave men from Caister set up their own lifeboat sevice known as the Caister Volunteer Rescue Service.
 It was formed to rescue seamen from the treacherous channels and sandbanks around Caister and was independent of the Royal National Lifeboat Institution.
 The volunteer crew put to sea in all weathers and it was one of the country’s busiest lifeboat stations.
 Following a horrific disaster in 1901, nine brave lifeboatmen lost their lives when the lifeboat Beauchamp overturned while trying to put to sea for a rescue on a stormy night.
 A monument now exists in the Caister cemetery proclaiming "Caister men never turn back".